Skip Ribbon Commands

 // Tourism Advisory Committee – TAC

-The role of the Tourism Advisory Committee (TAC) is to facilitate the exchange of information, consultation and cooperation between the National Tourism Administrations of the Member States and the European Commission.
+The Tourism Advisory Committee (TAC) is responsible for technical discussions on key issues relevant to tourism, as well as for facilitating the exchange of information, consultation and cooperation between the national tourism authorities of the Member States and the European Commission.

-The TAC is made up of representatives of the National Tourism Administrations of the Member States, who contribute information on tourism policy measures developed at national level.
-The Committee meets at least twice a year; Portugal is represented by Turismo de Portugal.
+The TAC is composed of representatives from the Member States’ national tourism administrations, who provide information on tourism policy measures developed at national level.
+The Committee meets at least six times a year, with national representation provided by Turismo de Portugal.

 Initiatives of the European Commission